tdbgamer/atlanta_fp_rust/NOTES.md

 ## Data races

-- I will define what it means to _own_ something in Rust on the next slide.
+- I will define what it means to _own_ something in Rust in the next section.

+#### Send/Sync
+- Send and Sync are unsafe, marker traits that the compiler uses for to determine thread safety of a type.
+- Marker traits have no methods to implement, and are used to indicate some inherent property of a type.
+- Types that implement Send indicate that it is safe to send it to a thread.
+- Types that implement Sync indicate that it is safe to share between multiple threads.
+- They are both auto traits that will attempt to implement themselves for all types that it can determine are inherently Send or Sync.
+- Manually implementing them is unsafe and is basically telling the compiler, "shutup I'll synchronize it."
+- Normally users don't implement Send/Sync themselves, they wrap whatever type they need in wrappers that implement Send/Sync.

 ## Ownership System